Luka-Timtam/AnchorOS/replit.md

 **Key Features:**
 *   **Authentication:** Single-password login with session persistence.
 *   **Dashboard:** Centralized view of leads, outreach stats, revenue, and follow-up reminders.
-Includes customizable widgets and deal closure banners.
+Features a fully draggable, reorderable widget system with a "Customize Widgets" modal for toggling visibility and drag-to-reorder functionality using SortableJS.
+Widget layout and visibility are persisted in user settings.
 *   **Analytics:** Advanced charting and filtering for project revenue, MRR growth, outreach volume, deal pipeline, and win/loss reasons.
 Includes "Flex Mode" - a full-screen showcase of lifetime power stats with high-impact visuals and confetti animation.
 *   **CRM Modules:** Full CRUD for Leads, Clients, Outreach, and Tasks, with detailed tracking and filtering capabilities.
 Includes lead conversion workflows and comprehensive close reason tracking.
 *   **Gamification:** XP system with levels, streaks, achievements, and a reward system (level, milestone, and unlockable rewards).
 Features a "Wins Log" for tracking significant accomplishments and monthly performance reviews.